rhpo/life.js/README.md

 + ~~⛔ Temporarily disabled Shape Object rotation due to some visual issues, it will be fixed asap.~~
 + ✅ Fixed Shape Object Rotation.

++ ~~⛔ Temporarily disabled Shape Flipping due to some visual issues, it will be fixed asap.~~
++ ✅ Fixed Shape Flipping at different axis.

 <br>
 <h2 name="about-the-project">&bull; 🔍 About The Project</h2>